- COVID-19 Information

 There are currently 2 places available for students entering CK408 via the QQI route.
 Students taking this route need to complete certain course modules (PLC/FETAC) and then apply for CK408 via the CAO website.
 PLC (Post Leaving Cert) courses commonly work towards a FETAC (Further Education and Training Awards Council) qualification.
-PLC/ FETAC courses are not offered by the Department of Physics at UCC but by many colleges in Cork as well as nationally.
+PLC/ FETAC courses are not offered by the School of Physics at UCC but by many colleges in Cork as well as nationally.
 Details on this entry route can be found here.
 Specific details on modules needed to apply for CK408 can be found here and here.

 Entering CK409 ‘Industrial Physics’ via QQI (PLC/FETAC) route

 There is currently 1 place available for students entering CK409 via the QQI route.
 Students taking this route need to complete certain course modules (PLC/FETAC) and then apply for CK409 via the CAO website.
 PLC (Post Leaving Cert) courses commonly work towards a FETAC (Further Education and Training Awards Council) qualification.
-PLC/ FETAC courses are not offered by the Department of Physics at UCC but by many colleges in Cork as well as nationally.
+PLC/ FETAC courses are not offered by the School of Physics at UCC but by many colleges in Cork as well as nationally.
 Details on this entry route can be found here.
 Specific details on modules needed to apply for CK409 can be found here and here.